Cyprian-Toroitich/AWS-Projects/Static Website Deployment/README.md

 ---

-### Configuring Bucket Policy for Public Access
+### Deploy using AWS Amplify
-1. **Objective**: Set up automatic public read access for all objects in the bucket.
+1. **Objective**: Set up automatic deployment using AWS Amplify.
 2. **Actions**:
-   - Configured a bucket policy to grant **read-only permissions** to public, anonymous users.
-   - Verified that all uploaded objects are publicly accessible without additional configurations.
+   - Autamitacally create an Amplify App that deploys the website for us.

 ---